Causal inference with misspecified exposure mappings: separating definitions and assumptions: Misspecified exposures

 \end{definition}

 Effects building on this idea have previously been discussed in the literature.
-The earliest example is the effects introduced by \citet{Hudgens2008}.
-The authors derive their main results assuming that the exposures are correctly specified (i.e., under partial and stratified interference).
-However, they define the effect assuming only partial interference, which implicitly allows from some misspecification.
-The way they proceed is exactly as in Definition~\ref{def:exposure-effect}; namely, they marginalize over all assignments that map to the same exposure.

-The expected exposure effect is also related to a discussion in \citet{Aronow2017Estimating}.
-The authors derive the expectation of their estimator when their assumption that the exposures are correctly specified is relaxed.
-They show the expectation is a particular weighted average of the potential outcomes defined on the full treatment vector, and this weighted average can be shown to coincide with Definition~\ref{def:exposure-effect}.
+The earliest examples were introduced by \citet{Hudgens2008}.
+The authors derive their main results assuming that the implicit exposures are correctly specified, but they define their effects allowing for some misspecification.
+They achieve this by marginalizing over all assignments that map to the same exposure, exactly as in Definition~\ref{def:exposure-effect}. \citet{Aronow2017Estimating} derive the expectation of their estimator after relaxing their assumption that the exposures are correctly specified.
+They show the expectation is a particular weighted average of the potential outcomes defined on the full treatment vector, and this average can be shown to coincide with Definition~\ref{def:exposure-effect}.
+When the exposures are correctly specified, the expected exposure effect defined here coincides with the conventional exposure effect defined by \citet{Aronow2017Estimating}.

-A more distant parallel can be drawn with the definition of causal effects in settings without interference.
-An historically common assumption was that the treatment effects were constant between units, meaning that $\pocsexi{\exea} - \pocsexi{\exeb}$ did not vary with $i$.
-This allowed experimenters to focus on a single, well-defined causal parameter applicable to all units in the experiment.
-In the case experimenters were interested in effect heterogeneity, a model was stipulated to capture the heterogeneity, and the model was generally assumed to be correctly specified.

-Experimenters grew skeptical of assumptions of constant effects and correctly modeled heterogeneity, because it is not reasonable to expect that people have the level of structural knowledge required to motivate them.
-This skepticism prompted experimenters to redefine their inferential targets as \emph{average} treatment effects.
-Here, the effect remains well-defined even in the face of essentially unlimited heterogeneity; experimenters acknowledge that unmodeled heterogeneity may exist, and focus instead on estimating the expectation of the distribution of the unit-level effects.
-In the case experimenters want to investigate effect heterogeneity directly, the targets are conditional averages, which can capture aspects of the heterogeneity that are of interest, while marginalizing over all irrelevant aspects.
-These conditional average causal effects are robust to heterogeneity, and they are a direct parallel to expected exposure effects, which are robust to misspecification of the exposures.